Mdsomratakbor/SQL-INTERVIEW-QUESTION/question.md

 # 27. What is the need for group functions in SQL?
 `Group functions work on the set of rows and return one result per group.
 Some of the commonly used group functions are`: **AVG, COUNT, MAX, MIN, SUM, VARIANCE.**

+# 28. What is a Relationship and what are they?
+`Relation or links are between entities that have something to do with each other.
+Relationships are defined as the connection between the tables in a database.
+There are various relationships, namely:`

+- `One to One Relationship.`
+- `One to Many Relationship.`
+- `Many to One Relationship.`
+- `Self-Referencing Relationship.`